RCX-Bioinformatics/epigenetic_ageing_clocks/Readme.md

 ## 🧠 Step 2: Estimate Epigenetic Ageing Clocks

-Once GS reference datasets are ready, use them to estimate clocks for a new dataset.
+Once GS reference dataset is ready, use them to estimate clocks for a new dataset.

 ### Configuration